 Students must submit both:

-Students that do not complete both forms by July 31st will not be considered for a Book Fairy reimbursement in SM2 2018.
+Students that do not complete both forms by TBC will not be considered for a Book Fairy reimbursement for the semester.

 What are the categories of reimbursement?